 Especially good to help train the body to prevent a fall, hold onto a chair or counter with one hand, lunge the body forward with one foot and arm reaching forward, and then say aloud, “STOP!” and return to the starting position.
 Alternate legs and repeat ten times.

 Remember that it’s important to check with the senior’s physician before beginning or altering any exercise program.
 Once you have the doctor’s approval, call on Nightingale Homecare for help in implementing it!
-Our Arizona home health care experts are skilled in providing the motivation and encouragement to make senior fitness enjoyable.
+Our home health care experts are skilled in providing motivation and encouragement to make senior fitness enjoyable.
 We can also provide transportation to exercise, dance or yoga classes, take walks together, and ensure the home is as fall-resistant as possible to keep seniors safe and thriving.
-Call us at (602)504-1555 to learn more!
+Call us at (602)504-1555 to learn more about respite care Phoenix and the surrounding area depend on!